 The Qi of the earth element, however, flourishes in Indian Summer, those golden moments of fullness before the waning of the light.
-The earth color is yellow, like the sun, and the ripened crops, and the root vegetables.
+The earth’s color is yellow, like the sun, and the ripened crops, and the root vegetables.
 Earth’s location (direction) in the center.
 Earth’s position on the feng shui ba-gua represents unity and balance.
-Earth’s symbol is the pheasant or all other birds who prefer the comfort of earth rather than the vastness of sky.
+Earth’s symbol is the pheasant or all other birds who prefer the comfort of the earth rather than the vastness of the sky.

 Opening up the Metal element.

 Deep in Earth resides metal, the most intriguing of the elements.
 It represents the entire cooling down phase from extreme Yang to extreme Yin.
 It is everything that condenses, contracts, conserves, shrinks and freezes.

 Metal’s planet is Venus.
 Metal’s season is autumn, the time of harvest, completion, and the beginning of rest.
 Metal corresponds to the three earthly branches of fall: Monkey (August), Phoenix (September), and Dog (October).
 Metal’s direction is west.
 On the feng shui, ba-gua metal correlates to children and creativity.
 Metal’s symbol is a White Tiger.